 If you are self-employed, you are entitled to a retirement pension once you have paid social contributions for your main occupation for one quarter.

-To determine your pension (retirement or old age pension) as an employee or civil servant primarily the periods you have worked and the periods you have not worked (but are regarded as worked periods) are taken into account.
-More information about periods not worked but regarded as working periods can be found on the Federal Pension Service website (in French).
+To determine your pension (your personal retirement or old age pension) as an employee or civil servant, we check the periods you have worked and certain periods you have not worked.
+This list gives you an overview of the periods not worked but regarded as working periods by the Federal Pensions Service website (in French).

-Self-employed persons can also request to have some of the periods they did not work to be taken into account for their pension (assimilation).
-More details on the page Which periods are counted for my pension of the INASTO website (in French).
+For a pension as self-employed person, you may also request to have some of the periods during which you did not work to be taken into account for your pension (assimilation).
+Find out more on the page Which years are taken into account for my pension on the NISSE website.

 - Pension for servants: consult the page Civil servant’s pension on the Federal Pension Service website (in French)

-If so, you may also be entitled to a benefit based on your spouse's or former spouse’s career.
+If so, you may also be entitled to an allowance based on your (ex-)spouse's career:

 Was your partner self-employed?
 More information can be found on the page about survivor's pension on the INASTI website (in French) and the page about transitional benefit for self-employed persons on the INASTI website (in French).

-Under certain circumstances you are entitled to a retirement pension on the basis of your former spouse's career.
+Under certain circumstances you are entitled to a retirement pension on the basis of your former spouse's career as an employee or self-employed person.

-The calculation of the retirement pension for a divorced spouse happens on the basis of the proven professional career of his or her former partner.
+The calculation of the retirement pension for a divorced spouse happens on the basis of the professional career of his or her ex-spouse during the marriage.

 You may be entitled to a pension for a separated spouse if you do not have the same main residence as your spouse or if you are legally separated.